BitCurator/bitcurator-nlp-entspan/README.md

 conda create --name entspan python=2.7
 ```

-Type "y" and hit enter to proceed when prompted.
+Type "y" and hit enter to proceed if prompted.

 - List the virtual envs created:
 ```shell